 What kind of services could you offer?
-Administrative support such as managing a client’s calendar/schedule/email, booking appointments and calls or data entry; customer service such as processing orders or refunds; content production; social media; blog/website management; email marketing and the list could go on.
+Administrative support such as managing a client's calendar or schedule, their email inbox, booking appointments and calls or data entry; customer service, processing orders or refunds; content production; social media; blog and website management; email marketing and the list could go on.
 What skills do you have that would be useful to help an online entrepreneur?

-Gins Horkey, who spoke to us recently about her freelance writing career, is back with more useful information on her experiences of becoming a virtual assistant as well.
+Gina Horkey is back with more useful information on her experiences of becoming a virtual assistant.

 Gina, you recently told us about your freelance writing career.
 How did that develop into becoming a virtual assistant?
 Or is there no connection?